-The Department of Education requires states to seek community input from education stakeholders, such as families, educators, and students, for the use of ARP funds.
-But even a robust process of community input is not enough to deliver upon the ambitions and resources available across your state.
-Be deliberate about setting a vision for high school design and redesign and challenge—and empower—local communities to take the lead in reimagining their high schools.
+The Department of Education requires states to seek community input from stakeholders such as families, educators, and students on how to spend COVID relief funds.
+But merely seeking community feedback is not enough.
+States should be deliberate about setting a vision for high school design and redesign, and challenge—and empower—local communities to take the lead in reimagining their high schools.
 That means focusing on the individual needs of their students, their local and regional economies, and their shared vision for the future.

 - Create processes and structures that empower genuine co-creation, co-design, and collaboration with educational stakeholders, including students, educators, and families;

 - Create and provide serious incentives—financial and otherwise—for districts to pursue community-led redesign efforts; and

 - Bring communities together in a rigorous exploration and design process that results in north star models that show what is achievable.

 - This can be done by using the state set-aside portion of ESSER funds to match funds that districts invest in community-led design initiatives, bringing people together to share fact-based best practices, creating robust technical assistance for participating districts, and otherwise providing affirmative support to districts on family and community engagement.

 These funds are a once-in-a-generation opportunity to remake the high school experience into one that is rigorous, equitable, and that gives students ownership of their own learning.
 This includes investments in competency-based education, where students progress and earn credits by demonstrating genuine comprehension rather than by fulfilling time and minimum classwork requirements.

 - Redefine “courses” to break free from “seat time” and, instead, invest in competency-based education, where students are rewarded for demonstrating true mastery;